 Here are the 5 steps we recommend to get the most from your assessment feedback:

 1. Invite the right people to give assessment feedback.

 The most useful feedback will come from whoever you work with most closely.
 They don’t have to be dear friends or even people you like.
 Just look for colleagues who are in the best possible position to observe your behavior on a frequent basis.

 Explain what you’re doing and ask for their help.
 Encourage them to be direct and honest in their responses when the survey arrives.
 This personal outreach will increase your response rate and invite the kind of helpful, actionable feedback you need.

 2. Be open to the results.

-When you get your feedback report, be ready to embrace whatever it contains.
+Be ready to embrace your assessment feedback and whatever it contains.
 Don’t discount positive results or become defensive about the negative.
 Remember that your survey participants have done precisely what you asked them to do.
 Be open to what they tell you, and then use it to jumpstart your personal and professional development.